 Waldman works with the anti-nuclear Guardianship Project in Boulder and was arrested in the 1970s with Allen Ginsberg and activist Daniel Ellsberg at Rocky Flats, which led to a commitment to the accountability for nuclear waste to future generations, a vow that according to Waldman is “a nearly quarter of a million year project.”

 “Waldman’s work is the antithesis of stasis. . . .
 She is a flame,” as one reviewer has noted.

 Her play “Red Noir” was produced by the Living Theatre and ran for nearly three months in New York City in 2010.
 She has collaborated with Meredith Monk in performances in New York City, Boston, and Brown University.
-She has also been working most recently with other media including audio, film and video, with her husband, writer and video/film director Ed Bowes, and with her son, musician and composer Ambrose Bye, Natalia Gaia (videographer), and nephew Devin Brahja Waldman, with whom she works on projects with The Fast Speaking Music label and live performance.
+She has also been working with other media including audio, film and video, with her husband, writer and video/film director Ed Bowes, and with her son, musician and composer Ambrose Bye, Natalia Gaia (videographer), and nephew Devin Brahja Waldman, with whom she works on projects with The Fast Speaking Music label and live performance.
 They have done projects with Thurston Moore, Clark Coolidge, Daniel Carter, and Ha-Yang Kim, among others.